Rozalind Drummond: Reception

-Drummond has applied a feminist visual critique to gender.
+Moving into installation in 1995, Drummond coordinated and exhibited in The Building 40 Project at RMIT, exhibited in a small classroom.
+Natalie King in an Art + Australia review described her work E–1027:Working with volume and scale, Rozalind Drummond’s work was a homage to the architect Eileen Gray, particularly an investigation of the house ‘E-1027’ that she designed in the South of France in 1929, softened by Drummond as a felt sign.
+Brown shoe boxes stack to form a building, accompanied by works on paper of geometrical patterns designed by Gray for rugs.
+A wall drawing constructed from blue ribbon marks out the dimensions of a cube, the same structure inscribed onto the program for the project.
+Drummond choreographed the space with a range of materials, conflating architecture and everyday objects.Drummond has applied a feminist visual critique to gender.
 Reacting to her 1996 exhibition Bunny Rug reprising American pinup photographer Bunny Yeager's self-portraits reviewer Bruce James of the Sydney Morning Herald finds himself "unpersuaded but provoked."
 In a 1997 issue of ArtAsiaPacific, Natalie King described the installation Peeping Tom (1995) by Drummond as, “A group of large format, toned photographs … haphazardly pinned to the gallery walls like an archive,” suggesting not an institution but the “archive” as a collection of related things (whether in subject or form), inviting, as Freda Freiberg remarked, "a surreptitious peep, if not a studied gaze, at the bodies and business of others..." and to "turn our gaze back on the professional peepers, to play their game.
 We are asked to play the sleuth."

 However, reviewing more conventional imagery in Perfect for Every Occasion at Heide Museum of Modern Art in 2007, critic Robert Nelson dismissed as "feeble happy snaps," her portraits of youths; "Even the scene where one girl touches another, which is given the dramatic title Now Everyone Knows, seems unmomentous."